riotrahzoqu9qu/IanEmmons/README.md

          <event-name>-<division>-submissions.csv
 ```

-Each file name has been constructed from the file name given by the competitors
-and the identifying information they entered in the upload form.
-For example, if
-team B47 is the 17<sup>th</sup> team to upload their file in Vehicle Design, and their file
-was called `design.pdf`, then the file in S3 will be located in the folder
-`vehicleDesign-B` and it will be called `B47-design-017a.pdf`.
-The team number is
-prepended to the file name, and the upload ordinal is appended afterwards.
-The
-"a" after the ordinal indicates that it's the first file on the form.
-Vehicle
-Design and WICI only ask for one file, so they will always be "a".
-For
-Helicopter, the "a" file is the flight log and the "b" file is the video.
-For
-Detector Design, the "a" file is the design log and the "b" file is the program
-code.
+Each file name has been constructed from the file name given by the competitors and the identifying information they entered in the upload form.
+For example, if team B47 is the 17<sup>th</sup> team to upload their file in Vehicle Design, and their file was called `design.pdf`, then the file in S3 will be located in the folder `vehicleDesign-B` and it will be called `B47-design-017a.pdf`.
+The team number is prepended to the file name, and the upload ordinal is appended afterwards.
+The “a” after the ordinal indicates that it’s the first file on the form.
+Vehicle Design and WICI only ask for one file, so they will always be “a”.
+For Helicopter, the “a” file is the flight log and the “b” file is the video.
+For Detector Design, the “a” file is the design log and the “b” file is the program code.

-Each event folder also contains one special file called
-`<event-name>-<division>-submissions.csv`.
-This is a CSV (spreadsheet file) that
-contains the form entries.
-Each upload is one row in the file, with the
-following column headings:
+Each event folder also contains one special file called `<event-name>-<division>-submissions.csv`.
+This is a CSV (spreadsheet file) that contains the form entries.
+Each upload is one row in the file, with the following column headings:

 - EVENT: The event name
 - ID: The ordinal number appended to the file name
-- VA_DATE_TIME: The date and time of the upload, in Eastern standard time
+- VA_DATE_TIME: The date and time of the upload, in Eastern standard time.
+This is formatted to that Excel will understand it properly.
 - DIVISION
 - TEAM_NUMBER
 - SCHOOL_NAME
 - TEAM_NAME
 - STUDENT_NAMES
-- NOTES: A free text field for the students to use to communicate unusual
+- NOTES: A free text field for the students to use to communicate unusual circumstances
-  circumstances
 - HELICOPTER_MODE: Used only in Helicopter
 - FLIGHT_DURATION: Used only in Helicopter
 - PASS_CODE: Used only in Helicopter
-- UTC_TIME_STAMP: The same value as VA_DATE_TIME, except in UTC.
-This is
-  for the benefit of the server program -- you can safely ignore it.
 - FILE_NAME_0: The first file name
 - FILE_NAME_1: The second file name, if there is one
 - FILE_NAME_2 through FILE_NAME_9: Unused
+- UTC_TIME_STAMP: The same value as VA_DATE_TIME, except in UTC.
+This is for the benefit of the server program -- you can safely ignore it.

 There are a few differences for the Helicopter event.
-For most events, the
-students visit the upload form only once, at the end of the event.
-But for
-Helicopter, they visit twice, once at the beginning to get their unique word,
-and again at the end to upload their two files.
-In S3, what you will see is
-two folders called helicopterStart and helicopterFinish.
-The first will
-contain only a CSV file, in which you will find team identifying information,
-their start time, and their unique word (in the PASS_CODE column).
-The second
-folder will contain a CSV file and the uploaded flight logs and videos.
-In
-the second CSV, the PASS_CODE column will be blank, so you will need to
-correlate the two files in order to verify their unique word and check their
-upload time.
+For most events, the students visit the upload form only once, at the end of the event.
+But for Helicopter, they visit twice, once at the beginning to get their unique word, and again at the end to upload their two files.
+In S3, what you will see is two folders called helicopterStart and helicopterFinish.
+The first will contain only a CSV file, in which you will find team identifying information, their start time, and their unique word (in the PASS_CODE column).
+The second folder will contain a CSV file and the uploaded flight logs and videos.
+The rows in these two CSV files will not be in the same order, so you will need to correlate the two files in order to verify their unique word and check their upload time.
+Team numbers and pass codes will be your best tools for performing this correlation, but you will need to apply some human smarts to be sure separate flights from the same team are lined up properly.

 The HELICOPTER_MODE column will be set to one of the following values in the
 second CSV: